 How old are you?

-Now you try: choose a number (such as your age, birthday, jersey number, etc.) and create your own multistep algebraic expression or equation that equals that number.
-It's harder than it looks!
+Now you try: choose a number (such as your age, birthday, jersey number, etc.) and create your own multistep algebraic expression or equation that equals your number.
+It's harder than you might think!